Certain courses at the University of Surrey may require additional expenditure.

 A Surrey degree will normally last four years as the majority of our students have the opportunity to undertake a Professional Training placement.
 Tuition fees during this year are substantially reduced and you may be paid a salary by your placement provider or receive funding for an unpaid placement.
-See our tuition fees advice page for more information.

 - Study abroad

 If you decide to study abroad as part of your degree, you will be required to pay for travel, living costs, and potentially tuition fees.
 Currently, students looking to study abroad in Europe can apply for an Erasmus+ grant to assist with living and travel costs.
 For more information please see the Erasmus+ exchange page.

 Completing (writing-up) fees

 The definition of a ‘completing research student’ is contained in the appropriate set of General Regulations for research degrees.
 In general terms, a ‘completing research student’ is a postgraduate research student who has carried out the required minimum period of registration (for the purpose of being eligible to transfer to ‘completing’ status), as prescribed in the appropriate regulations, to the satisfaction of their Principal Supervisor(s) and the Dean of Faculty and who is no longer deemed to be using the Faculty/departmental, computing or any other facilities e.g. laboratories (although the student may be allowed to make use of the University’s general facilities).
 Completing students are required to pay a completing Fee for each year or part thereof (as determined by the University’s Fees Policy) until the thesis/portfolio is submitted.

 Completing Fees are payable per academic year with provision for partial refund as appropriate.

 The standard completing (writing up) fee in the 2017/18 academic year was £620.